JasperWagen/HTML5ExamRevisionNotes/HTML5ExamBrief.md

 ### Input and Validation
-**Understanding input and forms:** form Attributes:
+**Understanding input and forms:**
+* `Blob` - represents the contents of an uploaded file form Attributes:
 * `accept-charset=character_set` - Specifies a set of character encodings the server accepts
 * `action=URL` - Specifies the Web address to which form data is sent